ivan-borovets/fastapi-clean-example/README.md

     them.
 For example, components in the Presentation layer can directly depend on the Domain layer, bypassing the Application and Infrastructure layers.
 >
-> - However, avoid letting business logic leak into peripheral details, such as raising business-specific exceptions in
+> - Avoid letting business logic leak into peripheral details, such as raising business-specific exceptions in the
-    the Infrastructure layer without re-raising them in the business logic or declaring domain rules outside the Domain layer.
+    Infrastructure layer without re-raising them in the business logic or declaring domain rules outside the Domain layer.
 >
 > - In specific cases where database constraints enforce business rules, the Infrastructure layer may raise